timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 {: refdef}

 On the left pane we have the server showing who has connected, while on the right pane we have two clients talking to each other.
 Using a network inspection tool, like [Wireshark](https://www.wireshark.org/), we can verify that both parties do indeed talk over QUIC and even explore individual packets.

+Thanks to Tero Nurmiluoto for reviewing the post.

 You can check out the code from this post on GitHub: [quic-chat](https://github.com/timiskhakov/quic-chat).